thephpleague/csv/query-filtering.md

 `setLimit` method specifies an optional maximum rows count for the return data.
 By default the offset equals `-1`, which translate to all rows.

 <p class="message-warning">Both methods have no effect on the <code>fetchOne</code> method output.</p>

-## Modifying content methods

-### stripBOM($status)

-<p class="message-notice">Introduced in version <code>7.1</code></p>

-`stripBom` only argument `$status` must be a `boolean`.
-This method specifies if the [BOM sequence](/bom/) must be removed or not from the CSV's first cell of the first row.
-The actual stripping will take place only if a BOM sequence is detected and the first row is selected in the resultset **or** if its offset is used as the first argument of the `Reader::fetchAssoc` method.

-<p class="message-info">For backward compatibility, if the method is not called no BOM sequence will be stripped from the CSV document.</p>

-The same restrictions are applied to this filter, it must be set before each query is run to have any effect.

-<p class="message-warning">The BOM sequence is never removed from the CSV document, it is only stripped from the resultset.</p>

 ## Examples